 Why Flexibility is Important

-Having joints that are flexible reduces your risk for injury, but there is a point where you can be TOO flexible.
+Having joints that are flexible reduces your risk of injury, but there is a point where you can be TOO flexible.
 Ligaments and tendons that are overstretched or too lax don’t support joints as well.
 About one out of 20 people have ligaments that are lax enough to increase injury risk, a condition known as benign hypermobility syndrome.

 If you have this condition, you could experience joint pain or swelling at night or after a workout and be at greater risk for dislocations, particularly of the shoulders and knees, and sprains.
-Resistance training is beneficial for this condition, because stronger muscles help protect joints.
+Resistance training is beneficial for this condition because stronger muscles help protect joints.
 Joint hypermobility, due to laxity, often improves with age as joints become stiffer.